 Electives

-At least 9 credits in courses selected in consultation with the academic advisor.
+The remaining credits required for the degree are selected in consultation with the academic advisor.

-EMSE 8999Dissertation Research (taken for a minimum of 18 credits)
+EMSE 8999Dissertation Research (taken for a total of 18 credits)

 Additional requirements

-1. To advance to the research phase, students must achieve a minimum GPA of 3.4 with no grade below B- at the completion of their coursework.
+1. To advance to the research phase, at the completion of their coursework students must have achieved a minimum GPA of 3.4 with no grade below B-

 2. Coursework must be finished within three years (five years for direct admits) of the start of the PhD program.